 Independent study abroad

 Study abroad is where you arrange your own independent overseas study and have it count towards your ANU degree.
-Study abroad is not a formal ANU program and as such students are not enrolled at ANU during their time abroad.
+Study abroad is not a formal ANU program and, as such, students are not enrolled at ANU during their time abroad.
 Students need to arrange their own enrolment as international fee paying students at the host university and pay international fees directly to their host university.

-Popular options for LLB students studying abroad include (but not limited to) the London School of Economics, Kings College London and the ACICIS Law Practicum Program.
+Popular options for LLB and JD students studying abroad include (but not limited to) the London School of Economics, Kings College London and the ACICIS Law Practicum Program.
 For more information please go to Independent Short Course options.

-Global Programs Exchange
+ANU Global Programs Exchange

-Once you are approved for Exchange and have been allocated a host university, you must have any law courses you are intending to study whilst on exchange approved by the Sub-Dean (International) before departure.
+Once you are approved for an ANU Exchange and have been allocated a host university, you must have the law courses you are intending to study whilst on exchange approved by the Sub-Dean (International) before departure.
 This is to ensure you will receive law credit on your return.
-If you wish to discuss your choices, you can email or make an appointment via firstname.lastname@example.org.
+If you wish to discuss your choices, you can email or make an appointment via email@example.com.
 To obtain approval please complete the Studying Elsewhere Approval form on this page.
 It is recomended that you submit for approval more course options than you need - in case some courses are no longer avaliable when you enrol at your host uni.

 Please ensure you read What law courses can I study on exchange?
-FAQs before submitting the approval form
+FAQs before submitting the approval form.

 Before completing the approval form, please ensure you know the following details about each course.
 Incomplete applications will not be progressed.